 Seek out the stories

 The history of New Orleans is like a blockbuster movie complete with romance, tragedy, vampires, and pirates.
 To get a lay of the land, explore by bike with FreeWheelin’ Bike Tours’ “Creole & Crescent” tour on your first day.
 Later, dig deeper into the city’s origins at the Historic New Orleans Collection (HNOC).
-Its exhibit, New Orleans, The Founding Era (running until May 27, 2018), commemorates the 300th anniversary with rare artifacts from those early days.
 This fall, the HNOC will open its third campus in the French Quarter with Art of the City: Postmodern to Post-Katrina.
 The retrospective will feature works by 75 artists that reflect on the past three decades.
 From June 23 to September 14, the New Orleans Museum of Art will hold its tricentennial exhibit, Changing Course: Reflections on New Orleans Histories, which consists of seven immersive installations that center on forgotten and marginalized stories spanning over 70 years.

 The historic mansions of the Garden District have long attracted architecture lovers, but to truly appreciate these storied domiciles, you’ll have to sleep inside one.
 While the area boasts a few quaint inns, the Henry Howard Hotel gets top marks for style.
 The double-gallery, Greek revival townhouse, designed in 1867 by famed architect Henry Howard, has been reimagined as an 18-room boutique hotel.
 Inside, custom wallpaper and second-line instruments decorate the walls; the lobby, which feels more like a living room, welcomes guests with soaring ceilings, vintage furniture, and Moscow mule cocktails.
 For the tricentennial year, the property has curated a self-guided walking tour of the Garden District’s historic landmarks, including other buildings designed by Henry Howard, celebrity homes, a party house once frequented by Mark Twain, and the Lafayette Cemetery #1.